Aristotelis03/face-recognition-v1/README.md

 This is a complete guide on how to set up and use face-recognition-v1.

 ### Instalation
-To use this application the installation of the libraries [OpenCV](https://pypi.org/project/opencv-python/) and [face-recognition](https://pypi.org/project/face-recognition/) is necessary.
+To use this application, the installation of the libraries [OpenCV](https://pypi.org/project/opencv-python/) and [face-recognition](https://pypi.org/project/face-recognition/) is necessary.
-The following commands installs the libraries
+The following commands install the libraries.
 ```
 pip install --upgrade pip
 pip install opencv-python